Start Teaching African-American History Today with These Tips

 Books teach Black History.

 Use trade books to help teach about historical events in Black history.
 Whether you teach history using a traditional method or not, you can always introduce your child to events in African-American history by using regular books found at your library or bookstore.
 Historical fiction and nonfiction books have always been a staple in our homeschool because they allow my daughters to learn new things even when we aren't studying them in a traditional sense.
 I continue to read aloud or listen to audiobooks with my daughters on regular basis even though they are both wonderful readers because it allows us to have discussions for deeper understanding.
-Read Teaching Black History with Children's Books to see some of our favorite books.
+I’ve shared a list of some our favorite books in the post, Teaching Black History with Children's Books .

 Activity books can make learning Black history engaging.